webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/logging_library/logging_library.md

 ::
 ## Log types
-Currently, our logs are of six types.
+Currently, our logs are of nine types.
 1. log
 2. info
 3. success